The TRAPPIST-1 Habitable Atmosphere Intercomparison (THAI). Part III: Simulated Observables -- The return of the spectrum: Abstract

 \section{Abstract}

 The TRAPPIST-1 Habitable Atmosphere Intercomparison (THAI) is a community project that aims to quantify how differences in general circulation models (GCMs) could impact the climate prediction for TRAPPIST-1e and, subsequently its atmospheric characterization in transit.
-Four GCMs have participated in THAI so far: ExoCAM, LMD-Generic, ROCKE-3D and the UM.
-This paper, focused on the simulated observations, is the third part of a trilogy, following the analysis of two land planet scenarios (part I) and two aquaplanet scenarios (part II).
+Four GCMs have participated in THAI: ExoCAM, LMD-Generic, ROCKE-3D and the UM.
+This paper, focused on the simulated observations, is the third part of a trilogy, following the analysis of two land planet scenarios (Part I) and two aquaplanet scenarios (Part II).
 Here, we show a robust agreement between the simulated spectra and the number of transits estimated to detect the land planet atmospheres.
-For the aquaplanet ones, using atmospheric data from any of the four GCMs would require at least 17 transits.
-This prediction corresponds to UM simulated data which produces the lowest and thinnest clouds.
-Between 35-40$\%$ more clouds are predicted by ExoCAM or LMD-G due to higher thick terminator clouds.
-For the first time this work provides ``GCM uncertainty error bars'' of $\sim$35-40$\%$ that need to be considered in future analyses of transmission spectra.
-We also analyzed the inter-transit variability induced by weather patterns and changes of terminator cloudiness between transits.
+For the cloudy aquaplanet ones, using atmospheric data from any of the four GCMs would require at least 17 transits.
+Between 35-40$\%$ Therefore, for the first time, this work provides ``GCM uncertainty error bars'' of $\sim$35-40$\%$ that need to be considered in future analyses of transmission spectra.
+We also analyzed the inter-transit spectral variability .
 Its magnitude differs significantly between the GCMs but its impact on the transmission spectra is within the measurement uncertainties.
 THAI has demonstrated the importance of model intercomparison for exoplanets and also paved the way for a larger project to develop an intercomparison meta-framework, namely the Climates Using Interactive Suites of Intercomparisons Nested for Exoplanet Studies (CUISINES).

 \keywords{}